 With a near 90 percent market share, Windows operating systems are by far the most widely used in the world.
-If you are a marketer or your work in sales, there’s a very good chance you’ll use a Windows-based computer and/or Office 365 for much of your work.
+If you are a marketer, or eCommerce store, or your work in sales, there’s a very good chance you’ll use a Windows-based computer and/or Office 365 for much of your work.

 Successful modern marketing requires extensive use of marketing tools to automate marketing workflows and deliver data-driven insights that ensure the right messages reach marketers’ target audiences.
 The same is true for sales—modern sales personnel have an abundance of excellent tools at their disposal to deliver the right solution to prospects and ensure conversions.